 10. Tuh-rick or Tuh-reat

 One of the most commonly mispronounced connecting consonants in America seem to be “Tr” and “Dr”.
 Most Americans pronounce TR as CH.
 Chrick or Chreat is what it sounds like.
 Tuh-rick or Tuh-reat is the correct way.
 Use Trick or Treat as a way to teach them the proper Tr and Dr sound.
 For “tr” and “dr” the lips should not move; only the tongue moves.
-It also helps to put an “uh” between the T/R and D/R. Here is a fun exercise to practice with:
+It also helps to put an “uh” between the T/R and D/R. As a result of there often mispronounced consonant pairings, I created a fun exercise to practice:

 (we Americans say: Chrick or Chreating on the Chrain Chracks, Chrust Me, Chrouble!)